ROCm/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/megatron-lm.rst

 The following models are pre-optimized for performance on the AMD Instinct MI300X accelerator.

-* Llama 2 7B
+* Llama 3.1 8B

-* Llama 2 70B
+* Llama 3.1 70B

 * Llama 3 8B

 * Llama 3 70B

-* Llama 3.1 8B
+* Llama 2 7B

-* Llama 3.1 70B
+* Llama 2 70B

 * DeepSeek-V2-Lite

 .. note::

-   Some models, such as Llama 3, require an external license agreement through a third party (for example, Meta).
+   Some models, such as Llama, require an external license agreement through a third party (for example, Meta).

 System validation